Search by Keyword

 As would be expected, it only took three weeks for the album to reach the #1 position on the Billboard album charts, staying there for eight straight weeks.
 Then began the battle for the top spot with the equally popular “Led Zeppelin II” album, which replaced “Abbey Road” for a week.
 Then “Abbey Road” was #1 for two more weeks, only to be replaced again by “Led Zeppelin II” for another week.
 “Abbey Road” over-passed Led Zeppelin one more time for an additional week until it succumbed again to the heavy-metal band, The Beatles staying in the #2 spot for the next five weeks.
 All in all, “Abbey Road” was at #1 for eleven weeks, #2 for seven weeks, spent a total of 27 weeks in the top ten and 129 weeks on the charts.

-“Abbey Road” sold over four million copies in the first two months of release, while in June of 1970, manager Allen Klein reported that it was the biggest selling album in their history, having sold five million copies by that point.
+“Abbey Road” sold over four million copies in the first two months of release, this possibly being spurred on by conspiracy theorists who claimed that "clues" found on the album cover indicated Paul McCartney's death.
+In June of 1970, manager Allen Klein reported that it was the biggest selling album in their history, having sold five million copies by that point.
 By 2011, it had sold more than 31 million copies worldwide, becoming one of the biggest selling Beatles albums of all time.

 And unbeknownst to us all, on September 20th, 1969, eleven days before “Abbey Road” was released in America, John Lennon informed the rest of the group that he was leaving.............